lenalebt/context-aware-logging/README.md

 21:09:30.560 INFO  com.rocketscience.Main.log - BOOM!
 90c0c9a8-55da-403e-8ffc-d39d1c4a9190/820ms
 ```

-## Flow-ID?
+## Trace-ID?
-It is just an ID that identifies anything that you consider a "flow".
+It is just an ID that identifies anything that you consider a "trace".
 By default, UUIDs are used, but
 you can create your own `Context` that includes another type, if you want to.
-A good example of a flow
+A good example of a trace
-is an incoming request, and I'd recommend to pass a flow id around as a header when starting HTTP requests.
+is an incoming request, and I'd recommend to pass a trace id around as a header when starting HTTP requests.

 ## Usage
 Add this to your `build.sbt`: